One of my favorite cakes i've made! I love piping designs, and learned how to pipe by watching Cake Boss.

 After meeting Buddy the second time!
 People kept asking me about the chef coat and it was so awesome taking this picture!

 Hi!
 My name is Lindsey Bone.
 I am 22 years old, and live in Round Rock, TX.
 I have always been a creative, artistic person, and I have been taking art classes/doing art ever since I can remember.
 Currently, I decorate cakes as well as teach kickboxing.
 In my free time, I enjoy playing music, as well as spending time with my puppy, friends, and family!
-In the future, I plan on continuing down the path to helping others reach their fitness goals, as well as continue to bake treats on the side.
+In the future, I plan on continuing down the path to helping others reach their fitness goals, as well as continue to bake treats.
+What a combo!
+LOL!

 During the day, you can catch me leading multiple group fitness kickboxing classes!
 I have been teaching for over 5 years now and I love it!
 The studio atmosphere is something special, and I have built some amazing relationships over the last few years with my amazing coworkers.

 I am a hardcore night owl, but also an early bird who stays up all the time - I go back and forth so often!
 Most of the time though, the cakes I decorate get the last finishing touches in the wee hours of the morning.
 I can't sleep knowing a cake is due the next day and hasn't been finished!
 I'll sacrifice my sleep!
 LOL

 Throughout high school, I was involved in several activities such as band, PALS, NHS, and Tri-M. I was not only been involved in these activities, but held several leadership positions among them as well.
 These organizations and leadership opportunities helped mold me into the person I am today.
-I heavily credit my mentors of the 2013-2017 RRHS Band for providing me with a number of lifelong lessons... anything from work ethic to treating people well, these are ones that I will remember forever!
+I heavily credit my mentors of the 2013-2017 RRHS Band for providing me with a number of lifelong lessons... anything from work ethic to treating people well, I will remember those lessons very well!